IsmailsGit/AWS-Module/Notes.md

 AWS regions - A region is a cluster of data centres, AWS has regions all around the world.

 How to choose an AWS Region?
-Compliance with data governance and legal requirements Availability for services, certain services aren't available in every region Proximity to customers faster response times and reduced latemcy Pricing, the pricing varies region to region
+<br> Compliance with data governance and legal requirements
+<br> Availability for services, certain services aren't available in every region
+<br> Proximity to customers faster response times and reduced latency
+<br> Pricing, the pricing varies region to region

 AWS Availability Zones(AZs)
 <br> Each region is made up of multiple az's (usually 3-6 zones) which are data centres.
 They're separated from each other so they're isolated from disasters and the others can keep running.